-TTL, Inc. (TTL) is pleased to submit this Pavement Design Report for the above-referenced project.
+TTL, Inc. (TTL) is pleased to submit this Geotechnical Engineering Report providing pavement section design report for the above-referenced project.
 If you have any questions regarding our report, or if additional services are needed, please do not hesitate to contact us.
+This report supersedes TTL Geotechnical report 00210903483.00, dated February 3, 2022.